 In This Article:

-Inactivity makes it worse.
-The shoulder can become stiff after long periods of inactivity (e.g. sleeping at night) and feel better after a short bout of easy or moderate activity.
+- Inactivity makes it worse.
+The shoulder can become stiff after a long period of inactivity (e.g. sleeping at night) and feel better after a short bout of easy or moderate activity.
 Shoulder pain that is worse after repetitive activity may be a symptom of shoulder bursitis.

 In most but not all cases, the symptoms of shoulder osteoarthritis come and go, becoming worse and more frequent over months or years.
 Shoulder osteoarthritis pain may flare up after high intensity activities, such as tennis or golf.